Polish Land Forces

-The Land Forces (Wojska Lądowe) are the land forces of the Polish Armed Forces.
-They currently contain some 62,000 active personnel and form many components of the European Union and NATO deployments around the world.
+The Land Forces (Wojska Lądowe) are the ground forces of the Polish Armed Forces.
+They currently contain some 110,000 active personnel and form many components of the European Union and NATO deployments around the world.
 Poland's recorded military history stretches back a millennium – since the 10th century (see List of Polish wars and History of the Polish Army).
 Poland's modern army was formed after Poland regained independence following World War I in 1918.